 It all felt generously rich and that made me feel alive.

-Aside, the accommodation troubles and the rocky – dying relationship I felt trapped into, I managed to “isolate” myself though, enough to focus on the beauty of this island that unfolded slowly before my eyes.
+Aside, the accommodation troubles and the rocky – dying relationship I felt trapped into, I still managed to “isolate” myself, enough to focus on the real beauty of this island that unfolded slowly before my eyes.
 The bird’s eye views were breathtaking.

 The main town, Chora, also known as Minoa, had a magnetizing appeal with a very relaxed, casual vibe – lots of whitewashed houses and colorful accents.
 The people were awfully friendly with lots of tales to tell awaiting for any passers by that were keen to listen.

 The panayiri, a local festival, for the celebrations of the 15th of August (a huge holiday in Greece) was simply enticing.
-Locals cooked alfresco in the main square local delicacies and traditional sweets to treat everyone and danced to folk music.
+Locals cooked alfresco in the main square local delicacies and traditional sweets to treat everyone (served with ‘psimemi raki’ a strong liquor) and danced to folk music.
 It all felt generously rich and that made me feel alive.
 It was genuine.
 It was 100% authentic.

 Chora, had a magnetizing appeal with a very relaxed, casual vibe…